21 Top Belize Packing List Items for 2023 + What to Wear & NOT to Bring

 • 1.
 Quick-Dry Travel Towel

-Belize offers a lot of water activities such as snorkeling, diving, and swimming so you’re going to need a towel.
+Belize is home to world-class water activities such as snorkeling, diving, and swimming – so you’re going to need a reliable towel.
 Packing a normal towel will take up too much room, they take a long time to dry, and let’s not forget how bad they smell when you forget to hang them to dry.
-A travel towel on the other hand is super compact, dries very quickly, and does a great job at repelling odors and sand.
-It’s an essential part of a well-packed bag.
+A travel towel on the other hand is super compact, dries 10x quicker than cotton, and does a great job at repelling odors and sand.

 View on Amazon.com ➜